-Jenkins automation server allows to automate the building and testing of software project.
+Jenkins automation server allows automating the building and testing of a software project.
 In this tutorial, we will see how can we automate the building and testing of a fictitious software project.

 Suppose, you are developing a learning software named